jhorzek/lesstimate/docs/02-getting-started.md

   //           derivative with respect to the first parameter passed to
   //           the function).

-  double fit(arma::rowvec b, lessSEM::stringVector labels) override
+  double fit(arma::rowvec b, less::stringVector labels) override
   {
     // NOTE: In sumSquaredError we assumed that b was a column-vector.
 We
     //  have to transpose b to make things work return (sumSquaredError(b.t(), y, X));
   }

-  arma::rowvec gradients(arma::rowvec b, lessSEM::stringVector labels) override
+  arma::rowvec gradients(arma::rowvec b, less::stringVector labels) override
   {
     // NOTE: In sumSquaredErrorGradients we assumed that b was a column-vector.
 We
     //  have to transpose b to make things work